 - One of UNHCR's key objectives in Libya is to enhance the protection environment for refugees and asylum-seekers.
 UNHCR assists persons in need of international protection through its telephone hotlines, via its Community Day Centre (CDC) in Tripoli and through outreach visits.
 UNHCR's partners CESVI and IRC provide specialized assistance to persons with specific needs, including unaccompanied and separated children and victims of trafficking.
-A new call centre, run by UNHCR and NRC, supported by the Foreign, Commonwealth & Development Office (FCDO), opened in August, providing information and advice about services and assistance.
-In November, a new weekly legal service began at the CDC, through UNHCR's partner the Norwegian Refugee Council, providing refugees and asylum-seekers with practical legal advice and counselling on topics such as legal residence and rental agreements. - Refugees and asylum-seekers have limited access to Libyan health facilities.
+The UNHCR and NRC call centre, supported by the Foreign, Commonwealth & Development Office (FCDO), provides information and advice about services and assistance.
+NRC also runs a weekly legal service at the CDC, providing refugees and asylum-seekers with practical legal advice and counselling on topics such as legal residence and rental agreements. - Cash assistance is key to building the resilience of vulnerable refugees in urban settings.
+To date, through CESVI and IRC, UNHCR has distributed cash assistance to some 4,783 refugees in Tripoli, based on vulnerability criteria.
+This has consisted of emergency cash (between 500 and 1,120 LYB depending on family size) and monthly/regular cash assistance.
+NRC has also begun distributing gift cards under a new hybrid modality to help offset the challenges presented by periodic cash liquidity. - Refugees and asylum-seekers have limited access to Libyan health facilities.
 UNHCR and partners provide primary healthcare and psychosocial support to refugees and asylum-seekers in Tripoli and in detention facilities.
-In 2021, UNHCR and partners conducted over 5,302 medical consultations for vulnerable refugees and asylum-seekers in both the urban setting (4,307) and in detention (626).
-A 24-hour emergency medical hotline and ambulance service, for emergency cases, was launched in July, in partnership with IRC and the Libyan Red Crescent (LRC) supported by the EU Trust Fund for Africa (EUTF).
+In 2021, UNHCR and partners have conducted 8,583 medical consultations for vulnerable refugees and asylum-seekers in both the urban setting (6,262) and in detention (1,538).
+In partnership with IRC and the Libyan Red Crescent (LRC), supported by the EU Trust Fund for Africa (EUTF), a 24-hour emergency medical hotline and ambulance service operates for emergency cases.